 Christmas “Closing Early” Sign

 Whatever minor changes you make to your business hours, make sure to keep customers in the loop.
-Hang an informative foamboard sign on your front door.
+Hang informative foam board signs or gator board signs on your front door.
 Colorful graphics and a short message should do it.
 Choose the shape you want for your “Christmas Closing Hours” sign from the different cutting options available.

 If you’re thinking of bringing the festive mood indoors too, see office holiday decorating ideas here.